Jordanmarshall2510/Sorting-Algorithms-Visualization/README.md

 #Input

 Go to the input.in file.
-In here you can change the delay and the type of sorting algorithm.
+In here you can change the length, delay and the type of sorting algorithm.
 These include:

 0. Insertion Sort
 1. Bubble Sort